-The goal of PIBC is to provide servant leaders whose lives are well integrated with a sold, biblical world view, and who accept their responsibilities to glorify God and serve their fellow man.
+The goal of PIBC is to provide servant leaders whose lives are well integrated with a solid, biblical world view, and who accept their responsibilities to glorify God and serve their fellow man.
 Some students will enter vocational Christian service, while others will be a vital testimony in the community and the local church.
 All are taught to evaluate critically the issues of life against the standard of God's inspired Word.
 Thus, each graduate should achieve the following:

-- ▲ Deep, personal faith in the Triune God and regular and fruitful personal devotions - ▲ Commitment to regular worship, giving, service and exemplary lifestyle - ▲ Working knowledge of the Scriptures of the Old and New Testaments - ▲ Understanding and ability to communicate evangelical theology concerning:
+- ▲ Deep, personal faith in the Triune God - ▲ Regular and fruitful personal devotions - ▲ Commitment to regular worship, giving and service - ▲ Exemplary lifestyle - ▲ Working knowledge of the Scriptures of the Old and New Testaments - ▲ Understanding and ability to communicate evangelical theology concerning: